Dark Mode

 28. Web Styleguide

 A web styleguide is a document that outlines the design principles and elements used in web design.
-Just like a brand book, it includes numerous style aspects that include font sizes, colors, images and typography.

 eCommerce Web Design Terms

-Below you’ll find some of the most frequently used website terms in e-store design and development.
+Below you’ll find some of the most frequently used website terms in e-store design and development:

 29. Shopping Cart